SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 To add a new configuration from a file follow these steps:

-1. Click **Add configuration snapshot** at the top-right of the Configuration Repository.
+1. Click **Add configuration snapshot** at the right of the top menu bar.
 2. In the upcomimg window enter a unique name and optional description for the configuration.
-3. In the Device Type field enter a device type.The device type can be found in the Info tab of the target device.
+3. In the "Device Type" field enter a device type.
+The device type can be found in the "Info" tab of the target device.
 4. Select the configuration snapshot file by uploading or choosing a file or providing an external URL.
 5. Cick **Add configuration snapshot** to save your settings.

-The snapshot will be added to the Configuration Repository.
+The snapshot will be added to the Configuration repository.

 ![Configuration Snapshot Repository](/guides/users-guide/configsnaprepo.png)

 ### How to retrieve a current snapshot from a device

-Apart from adding configurations from a file you can also add configurations by retrieving them from a device.
+In addition to adding configurations from a file you can also add configurations by retrieving them from a device.

 In order to retrieve a current configuration snapshot from a device follow these steps:

-1. Navigate to the device and open the Configuration tab.
+1. Navigate to the desired device and open its "Configuration" tab.
-2. Under Configuration Snapshot, click **Get new snapshot from device** at the top-right.
+2. Under "Configuration snapshot", click **Get new snapshot from device** at the top right.

-The retrieved snapshot can be found in the Configuration Repository in the Management menu of the navigator.
+The retrieved snapshot can be found in the "Configuration repository" accesed through the "Management" menu of the navigator.

 ![Retrieve Configuration Snapshot](/guides/users-guide/retrievesnap.png)